Buying Your Rhode Island Home at the Best Price

 Driving by neighborhoods that you are interested in at different times of day as well as different days of the week give you an idea whether or not that location may be right for you.
 How are the schools- are they important to you?
 Distance to your job?
 Do you want to be near the water- are you a sailor or sun bather?
 Important questions that should be answered by you prior to looking for a home.

 Once you have found the home, negotiated a price and have signed the purchase and sales agreement the next step is the home inspection.
 A good home inspector is a must to ensure that any deficient conditions that you were not made aware of are found as well as other items (i.e. past flooding in basement, cracks in the foundation, termites, structural issues, etc.).
 Request for repairs to the homeowners is the next step in the process and ensure everything is done on paper and not orally.
-Work with your Realtor® on this request for repairs.
+Work with your Real Estate Agent on this request for repairs addendum form.

 Once you have received your home inspection report the request for repairs should be reasonable in order to keep the transaction together.
 Deficient conditions should be addressed by the homeowner and if not, then you can terminate the agreement, get your deposit back and begin looking at other homes to buy.
 Hopefully, there is a meeting of the minds on the repairs and then you can move towards closing on the home.

-Call me, Ginny Lacey Gorman, now so I can set you on the Right Path to buying your home!
-Buying Your Home at the Best Price.
+Call me, Ginny Lacey Gorman, at 401.529.7849 or email me at RiByTheBay@gmail.com.
+Let me set you on the Right Path to buying your home at the best price.